-Japan's objective is to resume commercial whaling for abundant species on a sustainable basis under international control.
+Japan's objective is to resume sustainable whaling for abundant species under international control including science-based harvest quota and effective enforcement measures.
 At the same time we are committed to conservation and the protection of endangered species.
 This is the purpose of the International Convention for the Regulation of Whaling (ICRW)1.